Property Red Flags to Watch for When Buying a House

 If you spot cracks, get a structural engineer to assess them.
 Don't rely on the seller's explanation.

-A shiny garage, a sunlit flatlet, a second dwelling promising rental income.
-To you as a buyer, these look like added value.
-But if they were built without municipal approval, they're a liability, not an asset.
-One buyer discovered the second dwelling on his new property had no approval at all.
-The municipality ordered demolition.
-He lost the structure he'd paid for and faced significant legal costs.
-Unapproved work is among the most dangerous red flags, hiding in plain sight.
+A smart garage, a sunlit flatlet, a second dwelling that promises rental income.
+To a buyer these look like added value.
+But if they went up without municipal approval, they're a liability, not an asset.
+One buyer found the second dwelling on his new property had never been approved; the municipality ordered it demolished, and he lost the structure he'd paid for and faced heavy legal costs on top.
+Unapproved work is one of the most dangerous red flags, and it hides in plain sight, which is why the legal side of the purchase deserves as much attention as the building itself.

 Unapproved structures can void your insurance claims, may block finance from banks, and risk fines or forced demolition at your expense.